 What Can I Do About Drowsiness?

-you might hurt yourself as a result of not being alert such as cooking, climbing stairs, or driving.
+If you are drowsy, be very careful to avoid situations in which you might hurt yourself as a result of not being alert such as cooking, climbing stairs, or driving.

 Here are some ways to handle drowsiness:

-Wait a few days and see if it disappears.
+- Wait a few days and see if it disappears.

-Check to see if there are other reasons for the drowsiness.
+- Check to see if there are other reasons for the drowsiness.
 Are you taking other medicines that can also cause drowsiness?

-Ask your doctor if you can take a mild stimulant such as caffeine, or your doctor can prescribe a stimulant such as dextroamphetamine (Dexedrine) or methylphenidate (Ritalin).
+- Ask your doctor if you can take a mild stimulant such as caffeine, or your doctor can prescribe a stimulant such as dextroamphetamine (Dexedrine) or methylphenidate (Ritalin).

-If drowsiness is severe or if it suddenly occurs after you have been taking narcotics for a while, notify your doctor or nurse right away.
+- If drowsiness is severe or if it suddenly occurs after you have been taking narcotics for a while, notify your doctor or nurse right away.